magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 };
 ```

-Now, the report service will wait until widget sends information about its loading status or the waiting timeout will expires.
+Now, the report service will wait until widget sends information about its loading status or the waiting timeout expires.
 We will inform the report service about the successful loading of widget inside ```self.onDataUpdated```:
 ```javascript
 self.onDataUpdated = function () {
     ...data is ready